open-component-model/ocm-website/content/en/docs/guides/getting-started-with-ocm-flux.md

 kubectl create secret generic -n ocm-system alice-publickey --from-file=alice=rsa.pub `

-> **note** Currently there we require OCI registry credentials to be configured twice, this is a known issue and will be resolved in a future update to the ocm-controller
+> **note** Currently we require OCI registry credentials to be configured twice, this is a known issue and will be resolved in a future update to the ocm-controller

 ```
 gh repo clone open-component-model/ocm-controller